-Welcome to the Secret Garden behind Bobber's Mill in Nottingham
+Welcome to the Secret Garden South of Bobber's Mill Bridge in Nottingham

 Welcome to Windmill Community Gardens, home of the Climate Friendly Gardeners Project.

-We are a group of local people, helped by Groundwork Greater Nottingham, who are resurrecting a wonderful community garden in the heart of the city.
-You'll find us at the South end of Ascot Road, near Collins Cash and Carry.
+We are a group of local people, who are nurturing a wonderful community garden in the heart of the city.
+You'll find us just South of Bobbersmill Bridge, on the allotment site at the South end of Ascot Road.
 The Gardens are a great place where anyone can come to find out more about growing their own food in a changing climate.
 We cater for all abilities and welcome any nationality or age group.

 Why not come and join us?

 Well, after last week's drama, this week we managed to have some fun and get a lot of useful garden work done at the same time.
 There was a great atmosphere as we had visitors from Framework through their "Gateway to Nature" project who came to pick plums and damsons to make jam on site.
 We rewarded them for their hard work by harvesting and cooking sweetcorn for them, which was much appreciated.
 The jam making went really well, so well in fact that the group leaders hope to come back next week with another group to even make more jam.